jordw22/modflow_epa/README.md

 and to focus only on the aspect that is under consideration.
 Model grids are generally smaller and more homogenous than would be unsed in practice, however, the intent and result of each exercise are not compromised by the simplification.

+In each notebook you will notice regular text and _italic text_.
+The regular text is me writing. _The italic text is text that I have taken straight from the **EPA Manual of Instructional Problems for the U.S.G.S MODFLOW Model**_.
+The link to view the original document is located under the [Doc] folder.

 This manual is developed for the U.S. Geological Survey modular groundwater model (MODFLOW).

 Notebooks